QSD-Group/EXPOsan/exposan/bsm1/README.rst

     *BSM1 system layout: two anoxic suspended-growth bioreactors followed by three aerobic bioreactors and a secondary clarifier*

 The Activated Sludge Model No. 1 (ASM1) [3]_ was used to describe biochemical processes and a simple 1-D 10-layer settling model [4]_ was used for the secondary clarifier.

 As of now, the BSM1 system can be simulated dynamically with constant influent.
 Fixed aeration is enabled.
 Idealized aeration control can also be implemented by setting target dissolved oxygen concentration.

-To perform a simulation of the BSM1 model, you can run the ``system.py`` script.
+To perform a simulation of the BSM1 model, you can import the module (as shown below) or directly run the ``system.py`` script.
 Influent loadings, initial conditions, model parameters, system settings, and solver options can all be customized in the same script.

 Future development will include: